Low Interest Rate Credit Cards

 Higher revert rates after introductory offers

-If the card offers an introductory 0% or low interest rate, it will most likely revert to the higher purchase rate after the promotional period.
-This can result in higher costs if you happen to carry a balance on the card at the end of the promotional period.
+If the card offers an introductory 0% or low interest rate, it will most likely revert to the higher purchase rate after the promotional period, which can jump to high rates (up to 26.99% p.a.).

 Buy now, pay later